holy-the-sea/CP2AT/README.md

 Craftables conversions will also not fully work in the same scenario.
 Will work on this.

 ## To-Do:
-* Extend script to function for springobjects, animals, buildings, etc.
+* Extend script to function for springobjects, animals, etc.
 * Add argument flags for indicating Object Type when no content.json is available to scrape from (e.g. XNB conversions or PNGs from Naver)